edge-ml/docs/Tutorials/Getting-Started-Arduino.md

 # Getting Started - Arduino

 ### Introduction
-This tutorial is intended for everyone that is interested in using edge-ml with Arduino for the first time.
+This tutorial is intended for everyone who is interested in using edge-ml with Arduino for the first time.

 🎥 The contents of this tutorial are also available on [YouTube](https://www.youtube.com/playlist?list=PL9zeQXSgFI9_LNnectW1A3p5-cZGQ2m2U).